 Overview

 AHK-Cu is the Ala-His-Lys variant of the Pickart copper-tripeptide motif: a histidine-anchored Cu(II) coordination compound in which a single alanine sits where GHK-Cu carries an N-terminal glycine.
-The change is one methyl group, but at the level of metal binding it is not cosmetic — the alanyl-α-amino donor reshapes the geometry around the copper, shifting the formation constant and the affinity profile the molecule presents to scalp and follicular targets.
-For the chemistry-led ingredient houses Cupratec works with, that distinction is why AHK-Cu earns its own monograph rather than being filed under GHK-Cu.
+The change is one methyl group, but at the level of metal binding it is not trivial — the alanyl α-amino donor reshapes the geometry around the copper and shifts the formation constant relative to GHK-Cu.
+The published cosmetic literature associates AHK-Cu most often with the hair-and-scalp category, and for the chemistry-led ingredient houses Cupratec works with, that distinct coordination behaviour is why AHK-Cu earns its own monograph rather than being filed under GHK-Cu.
+Cupratec supplies it strictly as a cosmetic active; efficacy and any cosmetic claim a finished product makes are the brand's responsibility under its destination-market rules.
 Cupratec releases AHK-Cu at ≥99.0% HPLC and treats the release file, not the powder, as the deliverable.
 Every atelier-scale lot carries a quantified Cu²⁺:peptide molar ratio (target 1:1, deviation reported), reversed-phase HPLC with diode-array detection to prove a single coordinated peak, copper cross-check by atomic absorption, and a UV-Vis trace through the visible region — the d-d signature shifts modestly relative to GHK-Cu and λmax is logged against an internal AHK-Cu master.
 A Pantone-anchored CIELAB ΔE reading sits beside the spectrum so an ingredient-house QC group has the colour data before any in-house dye-binding work.
 Fills are 20 mg and 50 mg lyophilized vials, with gram-scale lots on the same documentation pack for contract-monograph development.
 Accelerated stability points are held on the lot record under NDA.

 Who buys this, and why

-Cosmetic-peptide buyers fall into two groups: established beauty / med-aesthetic brands extending an existing line, and OEM clients building a private-label catalog from scratch.
-The first group usually wants bulk active plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
+Cosmetic-peptide buyers fall into two groups: established beauty / med-aesthetic brands extending an existing line, and private-label clients building a catalog from scratch.
+The first group usually wants lyophilized peptide material plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
 Both need INCI naming verified, regulator-specific safety files (CPNP for EU, FDA OTC monograph for US where relevant), and packaging-compatibility data.

 Primary buyer fit: medical aesthetic clinics and med spas.